Discrete Statistical Models with Rational Maximum Likelihood Estimator: Introduction

 Likelihood inference is consistent.
 This means that $\Phi(u) = u$ for $u \in \mathcal{M}$.
 This follows from the fact that the log-likelihood function is strictly concave on $\Delta_n$ and its unique maximizer is $p = u$.
-Therefore, the MLE $\Phi$ is a retraction from the simplex onto the model.
+Hence, the MLE $\Phi$ is a retraction from the simplex onto the model.

-This point is fundamental for two fields at the crossroads of mathematics and data science. {\em Information Geometry} \cite{Ay} views the MLE as the nearest point map of a Riemannian metric on $\Delta_n$, given by the Kullback-Leibler divergence of probability distributions. {\em Algebraic Statistics} \cite{DSS} is concerned with models $\mathcal{M}$ whose MLE $\Phi$ is an algebraic function of $u$.
-This happens precisely when the constraints that define $\mathcal{M}$ can be expressed in terms of polynomials in $p$.
-In this article we address a question that is fundamental for both fields: \\ {\em For which models $\mathcal{M}$ is the MLE $\,\Phi$ a rational function in the empirical distribution $u$?} \\ The most basic example where this happens is the independence model for two binary random variables $(n=3)$.
+This point is fundamental for two fields at the crossroads of mathematics and data science. {\em Information Geometry} \cite{Ay} views the MLE as the nearest point map of a Riemannian metric on $\Delta_n$, given by the Kullback-Leibler divergence of probability distributions. {\em Algebraic Statistics} \cite{DSS, sullivant2019} is concerned with models $\mathcal{M}$ whose MLE $\Phi$ is an algebraic function of $u$.
+This happens when the constraints that define $\mathcal{M}$ are given in terms of polynomials in $p$.
+In this article we address a question that is fundamental for both fields: \\ {\em For which models $\mathcal{M}$ is the MLE $\,\Phi$ a rational function in the empirical distribution $u$?}

+The most basic example where the MLE is rational is the independence model for two binary random variables $(n=3)$.
 Here $\mathcal{M}$ is a surface in the tetrahedron $\Delta_3$.
 That surface is a familiar picture that serves as a point of entry for both Information Geometry and Algebraic Statistics.
 Points in $\mathcal{M}$ are positive rank one $2\times 2$ matrices \begin{small} $ $\end{small} whose entries sum to one.
 The data takes the form of a nonnegative integer $2 \times 2$ matrix $u$ of counts of observed frequencies.
 Hence $ \,|u| = u_0{+}u_1{+}u_2{+}u_3$ is the sample size, and $u/|u|$ is the empirical distribution.
 The MLE $\hat p = \Phi(u)$ is evaluated by multiplying the row and column~sums of $u$:

 These four expressions are rational, homogeneous of degree zero, and their sum is equal to~$1$.
-We refer to \cite[Example 2]{huh14} for a discussion of these formulas from our present perspective.
+See \cite[Example 2]{huh14} for a discussion of these formulas from our present perspective.